Explore Indiana Amish Country: A Perfect Weekend Itinerary

 Downtown Elkhart, Indiana

-Main Street in Downtown Elkhart
+Main Street in Downtown Elkhart, Indiana.

 Mural in Downtown Elkhart, Indiana

-Pizza and Craft Beer for Dinner
+Pizza and Craft Beer

-The pizza is good and they have a large selection of beer: the hubby tried the Revolution IPA and American Black Ale (our bartenders favorite) and I had the Tatarosa Razz Berliner Weisse and Summer Wheatley Hoppy Wheat.
+The pizza is good and they have a large selection of beer: the hubby tried the Revolution IPA and American Black Ale (our bartender’s favorite) and I had the Tatarosa Razz Berliner Weisse and Summer Wheatley Hoppy Wheat.

 They offer half pints which is a great option so you can sample a few different beers on your visit.